Skip to content

 [a | i]

-• subject about another element, an “annotation”
+• subject a about another element i

 [a | i,j,k]

-• a subject about 3 other elements, like set-builder notation
+• subject about 3 other elements

 [a |:R| i,j,k]